Skip to page content

 Controlling grid items

-If you want your grid items to simply be placed in adjacent cells and to span one cell each — and you wanted your columns to be equal width — then there's nothing else you need to do.
-E.g. this is sufficient for setting up a gallery that has 3 columns:
+If you want your grid items to simply be placed in adjacent cells and to span one cell each, and you wanted your columns to be equal width, then there's nothing else you need to do.

 1